kognifai/Galore/README.md

 Welcome to Galore documentation!

 ### Overview

-Galore is native to Kognifai and many Kognifai applications leverage Galore capabilities for storage because it is one of the storage system.
+Many Kognifai applications leverage Galore capabilities for storage because it is one of the storage system.
 The major Components of the Galore system are:

   - [Asset modelling](https://github.com/kognifai/Galore/blob/master/SDK-documentation/TQL.md)